Drug Evaluation Committee 2017-61 Providing Adverse Event Information for Subjects Withdrawing Consent

 We believe that there is a problem with providing the sponsor with subsequent information on a patient who has withdrawn consent, but is the above request from the sponsor appropriate under GCP?

-In the case of your question, the subject's intention to withdraw from the clinical trial was confirmed when the subject became unable to visit the investigational site, and it was confirmed at that time that the subject would not cooperate in future follow-up surveys as well.
+In the case in question, the subject confirmed his intention to withdraw from the clinical trial because it became difficult for him to visit the Investigator Site, and at that time, he also confirmed that he would not cooperate with the follow-up survey in the future.

 Since the subject is unable to come to the hospital, we believe it is one way to collect safety information to the extent possible by telephone and provide it to the sponsor.
 In such cases, the importance of collecting safety information as part of a clinical trial must be fully explained to the subject and consent for the collection and provision of information must be obtained. . is of paramount importance and should take precedence over the interests of science and society.
 In light of this, we believe that the sponsor has no choice but to abandon this method of information collection.